List of The Stand characters: Harold Lauder

 Harold Emery Lauder is sixteen years old and lives in Ogunquit, Maine, at the beginning of the novel.
-He is the younger brother of Goldsmith's best friend, Amy Lauder, and is a social outcast at his local high school.
+He is the younger brother of Goldsmith's best friend, Amy Lauder, and is a social outcast at Ogunquit High School, where he served as an editor for its literary magazine and wrote a number of strange stories.
 Lauder's obnoxiousness and arrogance hinder his ability to interact with others and engage as an active member of the community in the novel.
 After the superflu wipes out the entire population of Ogunquit, except for himself and Goldsmith, the two head to the Stovington Plague Center in Vermont.
 Lauder leaves a prominent note on the roof of a barn, as it overlooks the most popular route into town, detailing their plans for future travelers.
-This ongoing effort by Lauder enables several other groups to join in Colorado.
+This ongoing effort by Lauder enables several other groups to join them in Colorado.

 Lauder harbors an unrequited obsessive love with Goldsmith and perceives himself as her protector.
-When the pair meets Redman, Lauder initially refuses to accept Redman, even going so far as to threaten him with a gun; after a conversation in which Redman explains to Lauder that he just wants to accompany the pair and is not withholding any desire towards Goldsmith, Lauder relents.
-After the plague facility proves to be a disappointment, the survivors head towards Nebraska, before reaching Colorado to join Mother Abagail; the group pick up more survivors during their journey.
+When the pair meets Redman, Lauder initially refuses to accept Redman, even going so far as to threaten him with a gun; after a conversation in which Redman explains to Lauder that he just wants to accompany the pair and is not harboring any desire towards Goldsmith, Lauder relents.
+After the plague facility proves to be a disappointment, the survivors head towards Nebraska, before reaching Colorado to join Mother Abagail; the group picks up more survivors during their journey.
 Lauder attempts to profess his love to Goldsmith but is rejected.
 As Goldsmith becomes more involved with Redman, Lauder's jealousy grows.

 Lauder seeks out Goldsmith's journal and finds she mocks him in her private thoughts, and considers him to be "immature".
 Lauder swears vengeance upon Goldsmith and Redman from that point onward.

 Lauder becomes a respected and esteemed member of the Boulder Community.
 Due to the harsh conditions after the plague, he loses weight and his acne clears up; he finds that those around him view his intelligence as an asset rather than an isolating hindrance.
 His ideas are used to improve the conditions within the community, and he frequently volunteers for the toughest jobs in the Boulder Free Zone, including the removal of dead bodies.
 His newfound toughness and resilience earns him the nickname "Hawk" from the other work crew members as a sign of respect.
 Nevertheless, Lauder persistently finds it difficult to let go of his old self-image.